learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-3. What is object-relational mapping?
+3. What is a gem?

   Your answer: